ssuryanarayanan/Qi-Docs/docs/Data.md

 *Parameters*

-- `streamId` -- identifier of the stream from which to remove values
+- `streamId` -- stream identifier for the request
-- `startIndex` -- string representation of the starting index of the range
+- `startIndex` -- string representation of the starting index value
-- `endIndex` -- string representation of the ending index of the range
+- `endIndex` -- string representation of the ending index value

 Removes a range of values at and between the indices given.
+If any individual event fails to be removed, the entire operation is rolled back and no removes are done.

 #ReplaceValue
 ```